jayalcock/Garmin-Connect-Data-Downloader/docs/OPENAI_INTEGRATION.md

 The analysis is displayed in the terminal and saved as a JSON file in the `exports/analysis` directory.

+### AI Model Selection

+The system automatically selects the best available OpenAI model from the following options:

+1. GPT-4 Turbo (if available)
+2. GPT-4 (if available)
+3. GPT-3.5 Turbo (fallback option)

+If none of the preferred models are available, the system will default to GPT-3.5 Turbo.

 ## Advanced Usage

 ### Programmatic Use